Table of Contents

 Understanding both metrics is crucial for a complete picture of your business performance.
 For example, a high gross churn rate might seem alarming, but a positive net churn rate could indicate that you're effectively growing revenue from your loyal customers, offsetting the losses.
 Analyzing both helps you understand where to focus your retention efforts.
 Are you losing too many customers overall, or are you struggling to expand revenue within your existing base?
 These insights can inform your strategies for reducing churn and driving sustainable growth.

-How Does High Customer Churn Impact Your Business?
+How Does Churn Impact Your Business?

 A high churn rate can significantly impact your business's bottom line and long-term sustainability.
 Understanding these impacts is crucial for developing effective strategies to mitigate churn and foster growth.
 Let's explore some key areas where high churn takes its toll:

-Revenue and Growth Implications
+Churn's Impact on Revenue and Growth

 Perhaps the most direct impact of high churn is the hit to your revenue.
 Losing customers means losing recurring revenue, which can quickly stifle growth.
 High churn rates often lead to decreased revenue, forcing you to constantly acquire new customers just to maintain your current position.